FIDEScommunity/CompanyPassport/docs/functional/stories-holder.md

   - It would be good to good one level deeper on the user stories on which specifications, ecosystems, regulations or frameworks need to be followed.
 So "As a user I can receive an SD-JWT credential from an OID4VCI issuer so that ..." and "As a user I can receive an mDOC credential from an OID4VCI issuer so that ...".
 These are different user stories, with both their own complexities and underlying use cases.
 - All terms used here (often with Capital letter) are based on the [Glossary](../glossary.md) and the definitions from the Architecture Reference Framework (also linked in the glossary).

-### A. Receiving Attestations
+### A. Requesting Attestations

+### A.1 Request Attestation - Wallet Initiated

-1. As a user I want to receive an Attestation on behalf of the Legal Entity in the Organizational Wallet, so that the Legal Entity and any of it's representatives can use the Attestation in the future.
+As a user I want to receive an Attestation on behalf of the Legal Entity in the Organizational Wallet, so that the Legal Entity and any of it's representatives can use the Attestation in the future.

+### A.4 Request Attestation - Issuer Initiated

+As a user I want to request an Attestation to be issued to the Organizational Wallet on behalf of the Legal Entity from an Attestation Provider.

+---

 2. As a user I want to view the Attributes of an Attestation in the Organizational Wallet, so that I can check certain details of the Attestation such as the issuance date, the verification date, the revocation state, and other attributes.
 3. As a user I want to renew an Attestation on behalf of the Legal Entity in the Organizational Wallet, so that Attestations that are revoked, expired, or otherwise invalid can be renewed.
-4. As a user I want to request an Attestation to be issued to the Organizational Wallet on behalf of the Legal Entity from an Attestation Provider.

 5. As a user I want to be able to remove an Attestation from the Organizational Wallet, so that Attestations that are no longer needed can be removed.

 #### A.A Authorization